bbauska/W3Cx-5of5/README.md

 <h4>The tricky part: getting the position of the mouse relative to the canvas</h4>

-When you listen to any of the above events, the event object (we call it a \"DOM event\"), passed to the listener function, has properties that correspond to the mouse coordinates: **clientX** and **clientY**.
+When you listen to any of the above events, the event object (we call it a &quot;DOM event&quot;), passed to the listener function, has properties that correspond to the mouse coordinates: **clientX** and **clientY**.

-However, these are what we call \"viewport coordinates\".
+However, these are what we call &quot;viewport coordinates&quot;.
 Instead of being relative to the canvas itself, they are relative to the viewport (the visible part of the page).